Exploring the design space of binary search trees

 1 2 3 4 5 6 7 8 9 102.002.503.003.504.004.505.00Duration in millisecondsOperations / 106AVLBottomUpAVLTopDownRedBlackBottomUpRedBlackTopDown

 The bottom-up red-black tree is clearly the slowest of this group.
 The performance of the top-down AVL tree and the top-down red-black tree is practically equivalent, and only slightly faster than the bottom-up AVL tree.
-Currently, the both red-black tree variants implement deletion bottom-up, so there is a decent chance that the top-down red-black tree can see further improvement when deletion is implemented top-down.
+Currently, both red-black tree variants implement deletion bottom-up, so there is a decent chance that the top-down red-black tree can see further improvement when deletion is implemented top-down.

 1 2 3 4 5 6 7 8 9 100.9100.9150.9200.9250.9300.9350.9400.945Average Path Length / log2(Size)Operations / 106AVLBottomUpRedBlackBottomUpAVLWeakBottomUpAVLWeakTopDown